Nykold/author-plugin/README.md

 2. As you're editing the page, you can **add as many categories as you want, including other authors**.

 3. Once you save the page, **the plugin will make a string with the full list of authors** in natural language (separated by commas, with the last author separated by the chosen conjunction) and save it to the page's frontmatter.
-Each author's name will have a link to an author page (at `/autor/username` – *currently in portuguese, will be customizable soon*).
+If enabled, each author's name may have a link to an author page (page located at a path with the respective username inside of a customizable folder – `/customizable-folder-path/username`).

-4. **Place the automatically created string anywhere in your page or template** by using the Twig tag: `{{ page.header.authorString }}`
+4. **Place the automatically created string anywhere in your page or template** by using the Twig tag: `{{ page.header.authorString|raw }}`
+> NOTE: You must turn on Twig processing for the tag to work.

 ## To Do
 The plugin was originally designed to work with my particular setup in [my blog](https://ideal-social.com).
 For now, it serves that purpose.
 The priority now is to make it a bit more versatile.
 With that in mind, the next steps, in order, are: